 My vocal workshops involve deep physical release work to untangle us from our habitual patterns of breath, movement and voice, followed by integration of present-moment impulses into the body and voice for connected, truthful expression.
-I use a combination of my favourite techniques from many disciplines, but draw mostly on Fitzmaurice Voicework® and movement re-education techniques from my BFA in Dance.
+I use a combination of my favourite techniques from many disciplines, but draw mostly on Fitzmaurice Voicework® and Somatic Experiencing.

 The Performance Energy Workshop is a one-day exploration for releasing old tensions and discovering the ease of your authentic voice.